 Pay attention to fit

-As is the case with all headphones, how they fit your ears is one of the most important aspects.
+As is the case with all headphones, how they fit your ears is one of the most essential aspects.
 This is doubly true with earbuds.
-When you don’t have a proper fit, not only do you have to worry about them constantly falling out but you’re also going to have a lot of outside noise to contend with.
-Having earbuds that help to isolate outside sounds will make it easier to hear the music that you actually want to listen to.
-Isolation is key, and it’s the reason why people spend extra to get a good pair of earpads or ear tips for their favorite headphones.
+When you don’t have a proper fit, not only do you have to worry about them constantly falling out, but you’re also going to have a lot of outside noise to contend with.
+Having earbuds that help isolate outside sounds will make it easier to hear the music you actually want to listen to.
+Isolation is key, and it’s the reason why people spend extra to get a good pair of ear pads or ear tips for their favorite headphones.

 What about the Google USB-C headphones?

-SoundGuys is the sibling site to Android Authority, and the team there have made it their goal to bring objective reviews and information to help educate people before they make a purchase they may end up regretting.
+SoundGuys is the sibling site to Android Authority, and the team there has made it their goal to bring objective reviews and information to help educate people before they make a purchase they may regret.
 How you listen to music and enjoy sound is subjective, but the technical aspects of a pair of headphones or a Bluetooth speaker can be measured objectively.
-That’s where we come in.
+That’s where SoundGuys come in.
 Make sure to check it out if you have any interest in all things audio, and feel free to read their ethics policy.